fahdmalik1/rock_paper_scissors/README.md

 # Score board

 The score board clearly shows in two columns the score for each player. the player score and the commputer scorre.
 NB.
 I am still in the process of implementing the score increment and displaying to the screen.

+# Unfixed Bugs

+There are quite a few bugs in the application that need addressing as mentioned earlier in the Score board section the score is not displaying on screen or incrementing.
+The same issue exists for the player choice is not displaying on screen. and also the winner cannot be determined yet as that feature has not yet been implemented.
+The reason for these bugs is due to time limitations.

+However I will have all these features and bugs sorted hopefully in a future update of the application.